 66th Training Squadron

 The 66th Training Squadron has two subordinate detachments.
 The 66th TRS, Det.
 1 is located at Eielson AFB, Alaska, and teaches arctic survival.
 The 66th TRS, Det.
-2 is located in Pensacola, Fla., and teaches parachute water survival.
-Once SERE instructors complete their three-year assignment at Fairchild these are two places they may be assigned.
+3 is located at Lackland AFB, Texas, and conducts the SERE specialist selection course and evasion and conduct after capture course.
+Once SERE instructors complete their three-year assignment at Fairchild these are two places they may be assigned."

 From Basic Training to Sage Beret